 Work smart, not hard

-The team has been able to implement er² without major disruptions to their workflow.
+The team has been able to run entity resolution on their data without major disruptions to their workflow.
 Lalonde notes, “Because it’s programmatic, we can incorporate it into the rest of our data flows.
 It’s not some kind of tool that you have to jump in and out of to get it to work, it integrates with no friction.”

 Using datasets coming from entirely different sources, the Data Catalyst team can now reliably tie entities together across hundreds of thousands of rows.
 With the entity matching piece solved, they're able to focus their time on using the data rather than wrangling it.